 All for One and One for All!

-Arizona Youth Partnership, GAP Ministries and Interfaith Community Services have come together to host the 3rd annual, Eat Drink & Be Giving event as a TRUE collaboration.
-We are three separate organizations serving our community in different capacities and invite you to join us as we focus on a single mission to Stomp Out Cycles of Poverty in Our Community!
+Arizona Youth Partnership and Interfaith Community Services have come together to host the 4th annual, Eat.
+Drink.
+Give! event as a TRUE collaboration.
+We are two separate organizations serving our community in different capacities and invite you to join us as we focus on a single mission to Stomp Out Cycles of Poverty in Our Community!

 In our own state of Arizona, 1 in 4 children live in poverty, according to the National Kids Count Data Center.
 Arizona also ranks 47th in the nation for economic well-being.
 Throughout the rural communities around the county, children are growing up lacking basic needs and families are struggling to make ends meet.
 Arizona Youth Partnership (AZYP) is a non-profit that serves low income communities throughout rural Arizona and in addition to serving children, we support the child’s family and the community as a whole.